When Professor Rhonda McEwen learned that her daughter was on the autism spectrum, she began to think about communications technology in new ways

 A casual conversation led to Professor Rhonda McEwen’s home life and work life colliding just over 10 years ago.
 That’s when her daughter’s kindergarten teacher – who worked exclusively with special needs children – mentioned how much the students loved using an iPod touch.
 When McEwen went home that night, it hit her: “I’m studying social communication.
 I’m studying these devices.
 Why wouldn’t I study this population?”

-McEwen, who is now the director of the Institute of Communication, Culture, Information and Technology at U of T Mississauga, was finishing her PhD on whether cellphones helped first-year university students build new friendships.
+McEwen, who is now the Vice-Principal, Academic and Dean of U of T Mississauga, was finishing her PhD on whether cellphones helped first-year university students build new friendships.
 While she had long been interested in how mobile technology was transforming communication among many groups – students, the elderly – she hadn’t yet thought to study how emerging technologies could enable communication for those without the ability to speak.

 When McEwen first learned her daughter was on the autism spectrum and would likely be nonverbal for life, it pushed her to think differently about communication – especially challenging the enduring bias that those who don’t speak must be of a lesser intellect.
 While McEwen was already critical of that assumption, observing her daughter prompted a desire to find new ways for her daughter to reach out.